brandonnodnarb/geoscience-semantics.github.io/docs/ontologies.md

-## ontologies in a bit more depth
+## a deeper dive into earth science ontologies

-This page is dedicated to a deeper dive into geoscience ontologies, including their structure, expressivity, related components, etc.
+This page is under construction, but will be a deep dive into geoscience ontologies, including their structure, expressivity, related components, etc.